 Army populations who are staying in the cantonments are of migratory nature, stay for a tenure of 2 to 3 years and leave the station.
 They are practically not aware of the tribulations of the local civilians.
 I am sure many of the propagators of closure might be staying far away from the cantonments and not aware of the problems.
 But we must understand that proper attention must be given to the need of the civilians who will live in or around the cantonments for generation after generation

-There has been a misconception that Defence Minister Nirmala Sitharaman has taken arbitrary decisions to take political mileage out of it.
+There has been a misconception that Defence Minister has taken arbitrary decisions to take political mileage out of it.
 This is far from the truth.
 There have been constant interactions between Army HQ, LMAs, DG of Defense Estate, CEOs and vice presidents of 62 cantonments and concerned MPs of all parties.
-Last meeting was taken on 9th May after the return of the Chief of Army Staff Gen Bipin Rawat from Sri Lanka.
+Last meeting was taken on 9th May after the return of the COAS Gen Bipin Rawat from Sri Lanka.

 She has also mentioned that roads are being opened in those areas of the cantonments where there are only living and administrative accommodations and not in the places where sensitive things like depots etc lay.

 However, all of us are equally concerned for the safety of the soldiers and their families.
 Every unit or family station must be well guarded.
 If required, protection can be enhanced by augmenting number of guards, patrolling, constructing high boundary wall, having well equipped Quick Response Team, introducing CCTV and other gadgets etc. But please do not change all cantonments, most of them located far away from the border, into war zones.